prateekkalra/prism-algolia/SETUP.md

 ## API Limits

-- Gemini API has rate limits and file size limits
+- AI service has rate limits and file size limits
-- Check [Google's documentation](https://ai.google.dev/) for current limits
+- Check the service documentation for current limits
 - The app handles errors gracefully and will show fallback descriptions if API calls fail